codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

    "Default Value", ""
    "Initial Version", "MySQL-wsrep: 5.1.58-21.1, MariaDB: 5.5.21"

 Galera Cluster uses this parameter to determine the IP addresses for the other nodes in the cluster, the back-end schema to use and additional options it should use in connecting to and communicating with those nodes.
 Currently, the only back-end schema supported for production is ``gcomm``.
+Both IPv4 and IPv6 protocol versions are supported.

 Below is the syntax for this the values of this parameter: